 If efficiency and profitability are at the core of a chatbot’s design objectives, users will feel it, for better or worse.
 Here, it may be tempting for designers to think that compassion can be infused through politely written replies or a dose of humor.
 That might work, but it could also backfire if users expect a different type of interaction.

 Chatbots are digital products, so the decisions undergirding their design must be based on actual user research.
-For instance, a round of user interviews could unearth negative attitudes towards a particular phrase or line of questioning written into a bot.
+For instance, a round of user interviews could unearth negative attitudes toward a particular phrase or line of questioning written into a bot.
 Or a simple survey might reveal that a bot’s intended users value language that exudes an air of authority.

 The goal is chatbots that are built on a foundation of real user insights.